httpwg/http2-spec/draft.md

 A downgrade attack against the negotation for TLS is possible, depending upon the properties of the negotiation mechanism.

-For example, because the Alt-Svc header field {{nottingham-httpbis-alt-svc}}
+For example, because the Alt-Svc header field {{I-D.nottingham-httpbis-alt-svc}}
 appears in the clear for "http://" URIs, it is subject to downgrade by attackers that are able to Man-in-the-Middle the network connection; in its simplest form, an attacker that wants the connection to remain in the clear